Uniting for Ukraine

 What about Ukrainians who do not have a sponsor?

 Welcome.us has created a platform to connect Ukrainian displaced persons who wish to come to the United States with Americans who want to sponsor Ukrainians but do not have an existing relationship with a Ukrainian.
-This platform is scheduled to be fully operational after June 29, 2022.
+Potential sponsors and beneficiaries create profiles on the platform.
+Beneficiaries can then contact sponsors to communicate as to whether the sponsorship would be a good fit.
 Although there are many groups on social media that purport to connect potential sponsors with Ukrainians, we urge Ukrainians to be extremely cautious of sponsorship from strangers if there is no connection through a trusted, known intermediary.

-USCIS announced on November 21 that Ukrainians paroled into the United States under the U4U program, as well as those paroled at the southern border between February 24, 2022 and September 30, 2023, are legally authorized to work incident to the grant of parole.
+USCIS announced on November 21, 2022 that Ukrainians paroled into the United States under the U4U program, as well as those paroled at the southern border between February 24, 2022 and September 30, 2023, are legally authorized to work incident to the grant of parole.
 They may present their I-94 entry card to employers as proof of authorization to work for 90 days from the date of employment.
 After that, they must show the employer a work permit or an unrestricted Social Security card, meaning, a card that does not say “valid for work only with DHS authorization.”
-It is not yet clear if the Social Security Administration will issue unrestricted Social Security cards to Ukrainian parolees.
-There will be no filing fee for the I-765 application for a work permit filed with a paper application, and starting December 5, 2022, there will be no filing fee for an I-765 application filed electronically online.
-Ukrainians who were paroled prior to November 21, 2022 who have not yet received their work permits are now authorized to work pursuant to this new policy.
+There is no filing fee for the I-765 application for a work permit filed with a paper application or e for an I-765 application filed electronically online.